A white colored bathhouse with beautiful architecture from the earlier 1900s in Hot Springs, Arkansas.

 I won’t give away more so that you can learn all about this fascinating history for yourself!

-Hours: Open Sunday – Thursday from 10:00 am to 5:00 pm or on Saturday & Sunday from 10:00 am to 6:00 pm.
+Hours: Open Sunday – Thursday from 10:00 am to 5:00 pm and Friday – Saturday from 10:00 am to 6:00 pm.

 Fun Fact: The former President Bill Clinton and the actor Billy Bob Thornton are originally from Hot Springs, Arkansas.